nevinera/nevinera.github.com/source/posts/2025-07-10--on-memoization.html.md

 the tokens changes?
-That's more substantial, but it's really clear where to touch - the definition of `tokens` is no longer accurate - it might need another (Tokenizer?) class if the process is complex enough, but it'll be surgical, because we can see where the definition of `tokens` is, and replace it (or conditionalize it.
+That's more substantial, but it's really clear where to touch - the definition of `tokens` is no longer accurate - it might need another (Tokenizer?) class if the process is complex enough, but it'll be surgical, because we can see where the definition of `tokens` is, and replace it (or conditionalize it, etc).

 ```ruby
 memoize def tokens = use_json? ? json_tokens : split_tokens`